Cornick Help Center

 Adding a Camera to the DMSS App & Enabling Notifications

-It can be used to access live view and recorded playback, receive push notifications and unlock Door Stations when away from home.
+It can be used access Live view, Recorded playback, get event notifications, and receive calls and unlock door stations away from home.

 DMSS can be found on the Google Play store and iOS App Store.

-How to add devices to the DMSS app via P2P
+How to add devices to DMSS via P2P

 Info